© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Garreg Wen round barrow is a scheduled monument protected by Cadw under reference CM318.
 View the official record →

-Garreg Wen is a round barrow situated in Carmarthenshire, Wales, and dates to the Bronze Age.
+Garreg Wen is a round barrow located in Carmarthenshire, Wales, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM318.

 Garreg Wen round barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Garreg Wen round barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM318.